davidagross/mandelbrot-js/README.md

   `C_{0} = x + iy`

 Looking at the function, one can easily see that for big initial values, the function should diverge.
-But for values close to origo (i.e., for |x| and
+But for values close to origin (i.e., for |x| and
 |y| less than 1), we would expect the function to converge to zero, since
 the product of two numbers less than one will always be less than either of the factors (e.g., 0.5 x 0.4 = 0.2, which is less than both factors).